 - Allow the pickles to get golden brown, this will take about 1-2 minutes on each side.
 When the pickles are done, transfer to a paper towel lined baking sheet.
 Let the oil come back to 375°F between batches, as the pickles will lower the temperature of the oil.

-- Serve these pickles with your favorite dipping sauce, and enjoy right away!
+- Serve theseketo fried pickles with your favorite dipping sauce, and enjoy right away!